 The department aims to provide an enjoyable and satisfying programme, which should afford opportunities for every pupil to develop physically, socially, emotionally and cognitively.
-The curriculum offers a comprehensive range of learning experiences to meet the needs of individual pupils and tries to encourage active involvement by all as performers, observers and officials.
+The curriculum offers a comprehensive and inclusive range of learning experiences to meet the needs of individual pupils and tries to encourage active involvement by all as performers, observers and officials.

 Through a sympathetic and structured selection of learning experience appropriate to individual needs we aim to support all pupils in the development of physical competence and promote the skills necessary to effectively plan and evaluate movement related activities, safely and with confidence.

 Competition, patience, tolerance a sense of fair play and good sporting behaviour are essential elements of any learning process.
 Through a variety of roles and with shared experiences, pupils will be encouraged to appreciate their own strengths and weaknesses and respond appropriately to the needs of individuals and groups.

 It is hoped that the programmes offered across the Key Stages, together with an awareness of leisure opportunities within the community, will develop these skills and abilities required for the pupils to lead a life-long active and healthy lifestyle

 Across this Key Stage pupils are introduced to key skills and concepts through modified games and play.
 Emphasis through years 7, 8 and 9 is the development of basic cores skills, how to apply them, and a secure understanding of rules, tactics and strategies used across a wide range of activities.
 Units are split into half term blocks with rotations in activities every 4 or 5 weeks with 4 lessons a fortnight.